EtherealEngine/etherealengine-docs/docs/manual/04_host/03_devopsDeployment/03_DOSetup/07_DODeploy.md

-## Deploy to DO using Helm
+# Deploy to DO using Helm

 With all of the networking set up, you can finally deploy the codebase to Digital Ocean.
 There's a couple of steps to this, which will involve deploying things with most but not all of the needed configuration values, and then letting the deployment process fill in the rest.

-### Fill in Helm config file with variables
+## Fill in Helm config file with variables
 Template Helm config files for dev and prod deployments can be found in [configs](https://github.com/EtherealEngine/ethereal-engine-ops/blob/master/configs) \<dev/prod\>.template.values.yaml.
 Before filling them in, make a copy elsewhere, call that '\<dev/prod\>.values.yaml', and edit that copy.
 Both the builder and main deployments should use the same config file.
 When the builder seeds the database, it needs a number of values that only need to be configured for the other services, so all of the values need to be defined in one config file.

-There are many fields to fill in, most marked with `<>`.
+There are many fields to fill in, most marked with `\<>`.
 Not all are necessary for all situations - if you're not using social login, for instance, you don't need credentials for Github/Google/Facebook/etc.

-### Configuration variables of note
+## Changes in Configuration variables
 Here are some configuration variables that you'll probably need to change based on your specific setup

 #### \<api/instanceserver/taskserver\>.extraEnv.AUTH_SECRET